Total Hip Replacement

 Causes of Hip Pain

 The most common reason patients require hip replacement is arthritis.
-The three main types include:
+Three major types are usually responsible for pain, stiffness, and long-term loss of movement.

 Osteoarthritis